Safe Active Streets Program

 Seven other local authorities have funding for planning and designing of bike boulevards for 2016-17.

-The following projects are due for delivery in late 2016:
+The following projects are due for delivery in 2017:

 - Leake Street and May Street Bike Boulevard, Bayswater.